Fan Fiction is an important staple in the writing community. There are three different people in the world.

 - In-Between: These people don’t love it or hate it.
 They may even dabble in it.
 But they (like the FFWriters) probably think that using other people’s characters is somewhat flattering to the original author (Of course, flattering within reason we will talk about that)

 The FFHaters are right about one thing.
 You should write about your own characters.
 But should we rule out FF as a major writing exercise?
-Yes I say exercise.
+Yes, I say exercise.
 FF is a great way to build your strengths in writing.
 Figuring out the finer points of grammar and punctuation.
 And writing about a character you didn’t come up with?
 That is extremely hard!!
-If you don’t do it right, you make them sound emo, waay too happy, or make them all sound the same.
+If you don’t do it right, you make them sound emo, way too happy or make them all sound the same.
 And that last one – You are probably going to make those characters sound like you.
-Writing FF in someone else’s world will give you inspiration to come up with your own.
+Writing FF in someone else’s world will give you the inspiration to come up with your own.

 In Harry Potter, if you have read book 3 and beyond you will know the prevalence of Dementors.
 Long black capes with hoods.
 Rattling breath, scabby skin.
 Never seeing their body but just their face and hands.
 Bringing coldness and fear while sucking the happiness right out of you.

 Long black cloaks.
 Hunting people down.
-(This one is slightly more different from the Dementors) You never see their body, but only the armor and cloak resting on their ghostly limbs.
-And honestly who wouldn’t feel dread, terror and cold in the pit of your stomach if you heard their piercing shriek.
+You never see their body, but only the armor and cloak resting on their ghostly limbs.
+And honestly who wouldn’t feel dread, terror, and cold in the pit of your stomach if you heard their piercing shriek, and they both shriek.

 Again back to my original question: Should we rule out FF as a major writing exercise?
-Based on the evidence that I have shown you, I would vote no. But remember, keep you FF within reason.
-If you publish an FF that is not on sites like wattpad, you could get into some serious legal problems.
-Copyright infringement and possible lawsuits… Remember, while other people’s characters are AWESOME!!
+Based on the evidence that I have shown you, I would vote no. But remember, while other people’s characters are AWESOME!!
 TRY to come up with your own.
-Personally I think dreaming up an original character is one of the best parts of writing.
+Personally, I think dreaming up an original character is one of the best parts of writing.
 For more information on how to write an awesome original character check out a post by the Artful Author 55 Questions for Plotting Your Characters